forkless/Baffi-Theme--Newznab-/README.md

-# Baffi - the theme for Newznab
+# Baffi - the theme for Newznab  - LEGACY EDITION

 A "theme" for newznab, it's more then the normal theme, this is a complete rewrite of the template files in effort to make a good theme.

 Join Synirc `#newznab-baffi` for more talk about the theme.